AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 3. Look at how pressure changes in time (live) as you pressurize it.
 Explain this behavior (can you figure out a way to reduce unwanted behavior?).

-4. Using Matlab, and the `analogRead()` command, capture **at least** 10 data points at each height and record the corresponding heights.
+4. Using Matlab, and the `analogRead()` command, capture **at least** 20 data points at each height and record the corresponding heights.

+5. Repeat for 10 different heights.

-5. Plot pressure versus the difference in heights between the water columns.
+6. Plot pressure versus the difference in heights between the water columns.
 Use MATLAB if you can.

-6. What kind of curve-fit makes the most sense?
+7. What kind of curve-fit makes the most sense?

-7. Save your data to a text file using the Matlab command snippet below:
+8. Save your data to a text file using the Matlab command snippet below:

 Add this code snippet to the end of your .m file to save data as a delimited text file.
 Note: the use of the following code is not mandatory.
 Collect data in the way that suits you best.